zakphi/ChuckNorrisFacts/proposal.md

 *** Philip Zak / 7.31.17 ***

-# Norris Facts Proposal
+# Chuck Norris Facts Proposal

 ## What is Norris Facts?

-Norris Facts is a simple app that will generate a random fact about Chuck Norris.
+Chuck Norris Facts is a simple app that will generate a random fact about Chuck Norris.

 ## Wireframe